Torvec/markthisdown/README.md

 ## v1 - Electron

-The production ready version of the app built with electron.
-COMING SOON!
+A local only, minimalist, markdown editor app built with electron! **COMING SOON!**